meowyih/godot_openvdb_texture3d/README.md

 ## Background Story

-Godot does not support OpenVDB, at least before version 4.2.
+Godot does not support OpenVDB importing, at least in the latest 4.2 version.
 To display the VDB data in Godot, there are two steps we need to achieve:

 * Create Tool to Convert VDB file into Godot's Texture3D
 * Use Godot Spatial Shader to Access and Display Texture3D